Mangar2/yaha/INSTALLATION.md

 # Installation

-This file describes how to install yaha on a Raspberry.pi
+This file describes how to install yaha on a linux system

-## Install raspberry pi
+## Headless installation of a raspberry pi (Optional)

-Yaha runs on any system supporting node.js (at least I think so).
-I recommend to use a raspberry pi with a "command-line-only" installation.
-Use ssh to access the raspberry.
-Additionally install

-- npm (the nod package manager)
-- pm2 (a multi-node.js tasks manager)
-- A browser (example Apache)

-### Install the OS
+Yaha runs on any modern os supporting node.js like linux, windows or mac.
+A raspberry pi is a good choice to run it - I tested it on a Rasberry Pi 3, zero and zero 2.
+This chapter descripes how to set up a headless raspberry pi (whithout attaching mouse, keyboard or screen).

+This chapter describes a headless installation of the operating system.

-Install the raspberry pi OS (lite) without desktop.
+### Install a headless raspberry Pi OS using Raspberry Pi Imager

+This chapter describes how to install raspberry pi lite - without graphical user interface.
+We will use the system in headless mode only via. command line using ssh later.
+This is sufficient for yaha home automation.

+-
+- The raspberry Pi Imager can be found on raspberrypi.com - download and install it for your operation system.
+- Run the Pi Imager and choose Raspberry Pi OS Lite (32-Bit) for installation (press the write button)
+- DO NOT format the disk (when Windows is asking you to do so)

 ### Activate OpenSSH